 Loaded words or metaphors – Using expressions and metaphors to support a false narrative or hide a true one; for example, using a term like “mysterious death” instead of “poisoning” or “murder” to describe the facts of a story.

-Conspiracy theories – When rumors, myths and/or claims of conspiracy are employed to distract or dismay an audience.
-Examples include: “NATO wants to invade Russia;” “The United States created the Zika virus;” “Secret Baltic agencies are infecting Russian computers with viruses;” or “Latvia wants to send its Russian population to concentration camps.”
-A variation of this technique is “Conspiracy in reverse.”
-This is an attempt to discredit a factual news story by labeling it as a conspiracy.
+Conspiracy theories – Employing rumors, myths or claims of conspiracy to distract or dismay an audience.
+Examples include: “NATO wants to invade Russia;” “The United States created the Zika virus;” “Secret Baltic agencies are infecting Russian computers with viruses” or “Latvia wants to send its Russian population to concentration camps.”
+A variation of this technique is conspiracy in reverse—or attempting to discredit a factual news story by labeling it a conspiracy.

 Joining the bandwagon – Creating the impression that the “majority” prefers or understands an issue in a certain way.
 The majority’s presumed wisdom lends credence to a conclusion or false narrative; e.g., “People are asking..,” “People want…” or “People know best.”